Team-Tea-Time/illuminate-forum/README.md

 ```

 ## Migrations
-Setup your database on your `.env` file and run the migrations for Laravel Forum.
+Setup your database in your `.env` file and run the migrations.

 ```bash
 php artisan migrate